criblpacks/cribl-crowdstrike-rest-io/README.md

 This pack is built as a complete SOURCE + DESTINATION solution (identified by the IO suffix).
 Data collection and delivery happen entirely within the pack's context, eliminating the need to connect it to globally defined Sources and Destinations.

 This Pack is designed to collect, process, and output Crowdstrike data via the Crowdstrike REST API.
-It currently supports the following API's:
+It currently supports the following endpoints:
 * Host/Device Details ([falconpy link](https://www.falconpy.io/Service-Collections/Hosts.html#getdevicedetailsv2))
 * Vulnerabilities ([falconpy link](https://www.falconpy.io/Service-Collections/Spotlight-Vulnerabilities.html#combinedqueryvulnerabilities))
 * Endpoint Alerts ([falconpy link](https://www.falconpy.io/Service-Collections/Alerts.html#postentitiesalertsv1))